chilledornaments/sanepa/README.md

 Do **not** run multiple SanePA deployments that watch the same deployment.

+One SanePA container should watch one deployment.
+SanePA has a very small footprint, so resource consumption shouldn't be a concern

 ### Notes

 `sanepa` runs its checks every ten seconds.
 You should take that into consideration when setting `-cooldown` and `-scaledownok` arg values.